top of page

 • Hollandia Park, San Marcos (last played 2018)

-• Poinsettia Park, Carlsbad (when Stagecoach not available)
+• Poinsettia Park, Carlsbad (when Stagecoach is not available)

-Most players play every Tuesday and Thursday, but some opt to play Tuesday-only or Thursday-only.
+Most players participate every Tuesday and Thursday, but some opt to play only on Tuesdays or Thursdays.
 We try to assign an equal number of such players to each team.
-We also declare "pick up games" that don't count in the standings every time we have a large number of players off playing in tournaments.
-That way those not on tournament teams still have a place to play every Tuesday and Thursday.
+We also declare "pick-up games" that don't count in the standings whenever we have a large number of players participating in tournaments.
+That way, those not on tournament teams still have a place to play every Tuesday and Thursday.

-All players are issued two uniforms and wear the blue ones when visiting team and white ones when home team.
-That way uniforms don't need to be changed out when teams change.
+All players are issued two shirts, wearing the blue ones when they are the visiting team and the white ones when they are the home team.
+That way, uniforms don't need to be changed out when teams change.

-On game days at 9:15 am we have batting practice for 30-45 minutes before each game for those who desire (more than 90% participate).
+On game days, we have batting practice from 9:30 am to 10:00 am for 30 minutes before each game, which is optional (more than 90% of players participate).
 Games start at 10:00 am and usually last until 11:45 or 12:00 noon.
 A really slow pitcher might drag a game out later, but that's rare.

 Teams

-Teams play for seasons of approximately 25 games (three months) and then are re-selected each quarter with a formula based on player ratings to promote competitive balance.
+Teams play for seasons of approximately 20 games (three months) and are then re-selected each quarter using a formula based on player ratings to promote competitive balance.
 Changing teams 3-4 times a year, you never get stuck on a losing team or with a bad teammate.
 All players quickly get to know one another since the teams are different each season.
-Teams had been chosen at random and manually balanced by managers, but since 2015 we have used a more detailed selection system.
-Basically all players are rated for their abilities in hitting, power, running, throwing and defense.
-Top-rated players are computer-assigned to each team at random, then next-rated players and finally lowest rated players to ensure each team has a similar skills balance.
-We categorize players by pitchers, shortstops and outfielders to ensure each team has an equal number at those critical positions.
-Conventional wisdom now has it that the team whose best players show up more often are the ones that win.
-It is not unusual for four or five teams to be within a game or two of one another the last week of the season.
+Teams had been chosen at random and manually balanced by managers, but since 2015, we have used a more detailed selection system.
+Essentially, all players are rated based on their abilities in hitting, power, running, throwing, and defense.
+Top-rated players are randomly assigned to each team, followed by the next-highest-rated players, and finally the lowest-rated players, to ensure each team has a similar skill balance.
+We categorize players by pitchers, shortstops, and outfielders to ensure each team has an equal number at those critical positions.
+Conventional wisdom now has it that the team whose best players show up more often is the one that wins.
+It is not unusual for four or five teams to be within a game or two of one another in the last week of the season.

 Cost to Play